Washi1337/AsmResolver/docs/guides/peimage/win32resources.md

 ```

 Adding or replacing entries can be by either modifying the `Entries`
-property directly, or by using the `AddOrReplace` method.
-The latter is
+property directly, or by using the `InsertOrReplaceEntry` method.
-recommended as it ensures that an existing entry with the same ID is
+The latter is recommended as it ensures that an existing entry with the
-replaced with the new one.
+same ID is replaced with the new one, and that the sorting requirements
+according to the PE file specification are presrved.

 ``` csharp
 IPEImage image = ...